Andrew Denham: Headteacher

 Andrew is a mechanical design engineer who loves cycling.
 And he gets things done.
 He founded the Black Canon Collective mountain bike club, now in its fifth year of designing, raking, digging and building trails at a magical spot in Longleat woods.
 Andrew is also the organiser of the ‘World Famous’ Cobble Wobble bicycle hill climb, an annual (steep!) celebration of cycling, cobbles and tomfoolery in Frome, Somerset.
-Andrew is the founder of The Bicycle Academy, he learned to braze from Brian and is great at teaching.
+Andrew is the founder of The Bicycle Academy, he learned to braze from Brian and is the man behind the teaching method we have developed.

 Tony Corke: Fitting and Design Expert